-These more for "did you understand the material?" checks.
-The real world forgives you if you have to open any book, notebook, etc. What the real world doesn't forgive is if you don't understand the material to create a quality product (and especially if that product involves human lives)
+These are more for "did you understand the material?" checks.
+The real world forgives you if you have to open a book, notebook, etc. What the real world doesn't forgive is if you don't understand the material well enough to create a quality product even with those aids (and especially if that product involves human lives)

 In advanced Engineering classes, these are sometimes "Open Note", "Open Book", and "Open Prior Exams that are posted on the internet with solutions".
 The rationale is that as an engineer, you will have access to your notes, your texts, and your past work.
 Note, these tests still have a high fail rate.